jonathan-yeung/jonathan-yeung/README.md

 Some main types of strategies will be tested:
 - Mean Reversion
 - Trend Following
-New ideas might be added to the project in the future.

 Used techniques:
 - visualizations using Plotly